alvaroroberto91/CRUD-NodeJS/README.md

 #  API NODE.JS WITH EXPRESS
-> CRUD application using Node.JS, Express, TypeORM and DB SqLite3
+> CRUD application using Node.JS with TypeScript, Express, TypeORM and DB SqLite3

 An app developed to improve Node.JS skills!